UniversalDependencies/UD_Korean-KSL/README.md

 # Introduction

-The treebank contains 12,977 sentences: 10,323 in the training set, 1,311 in the test set, and 1,343 in the dev set.
-It sourced from two datasets: (1) the Kyung Hee Korean Learner Corpus (KH), with sentence IDs starting with KH and annotated with classroom proficiency levels (A1–C2); and (2) KoLLA, with sentence IDs starting with KL and grouped as fb (foreign beginners), fi (foreign intermediates), and hb (heritage beginners).
+The treebank contains 12,977 sentences—10,323 in the training set, 1,311 in the test set, and 1,343 in the dev set.
+These sentences are sourced from two datasets: (1) the Kyung Hee dataset, with sentence IDs starting with “KH” and annotated with classroom proficiency levels (A1–C2); and (2) the KoLLA dataset, with sentence IDs starting with “KL” and grouped as fb (foreign beginners), fi (foreign intermediates), and hb (heritage beginners).

 # Acknowledgements